MohamadSalamaMouse/STRINGIFY/README.md

 ### Implemented Features
-- Read & Write Data from and to Files directly
+- File handling (Data Reading and Writing to and from Files directly)
-- make the first character of every line cap & make the rest of the line small
+- Make the first character in the sentence capitalized and make the rest of the letters small
-- Remove extra white spaces & add spaces if it's required
+- Remove extra white spaces and add spaces after punctuation marks
-- Remove successive duplicate words & incorrect symbols from the string
+- Remove successive duplicate words

 ### Recommended future Features
 - Implementing spelling Corrections  and grammar rules validation